The Science Behind Botulinum Toxin: How It Smooths Wrinkles Naturally

 How long does it take for botulinum toxin to work?

-You’ll usually start seeing results within 3–7 days, with full results by about two weeks.
+You’ll typically start to notice results within 3 to 7 days, with full effects showing by about two weeks after treatment.

 Does botulinum toxin affect the skin directly?

-Not exactly — it works by calming the muscle beneath the skin.
-But as a result, the skin looks smoother because it’s no longer being pulled or creased.
+Not directly — it works by relaxing the muscle underneath.
+But as that muscle calms, the skin above naturally looks smoother because it’s no longer being creased with movement.

 Can botulinum toxin help prevent future wrinkles?